max3-2/pybudgetbook/README.md

 ## Installation
 This is fairly easy, just run `pip install pybudgetbook`.
 Please note that a `tesseract>=4` installation is required with Version `5.` being recommended, the executable `tesseract` must be in the current path.
+This obviously only is necessary if you want to use the data extraction tools.

 For macOS, I recommend homebrew for base installation and language packs, running `brew install tesseract` and `brew install tesseract-lang`.